ethansilvas/basic-git-branching/README.md

     If you are working in more than one notebook that have merge conflicts, you will have to do the previous steps for each notebook by running the same `git mergetool --tool=nbdime your-notebook-name.ipynb` command and doing the same steps for each file.

-20. The continue button will continue doing each step of the rebase automatically and if there are any other steps that result in more conflicts then repeat steps 11-18.
+18. The continue button will continue doing each step of the rebase automatically and if there are any other steps that result in more conflicts then repeat steps 12-17.
 If there are no more conflicts, then your VSCode should appear as normal!

-21. Now is the time to double check that all of your cell outputs are correct.
+19. Double check that all of your cell outputs are correct.
 You can simply rerun the entire notebook, save it, and then commit in VSCode.

-22. Once the rebase is done your branch is rebased with main and you are ready to either keep coding or if you're done coding you can now move on to [Step 4 or 3](#step-4-or-3-making-a-remote-copy-of-your-branch)
+20. Once the rebase is done your branch is rebased with main and you are ready to either keep coding or if you're done coding you can now move on to [Step 4 or 3](#step-4-or-3-making-a-remote-copy-of-your-branch)

 ## Step 4 or 3: Making a remote copy of your branch